WHO WE ARE...

 I (Jeff) wanted to fix my 1980 528i BMW odometer to complete the restoration of the vehicle.
 I called all the repair shops that I could find just to hear the same thing...
 "We won't sell you the gear.
 You have to send the cluster in."
-Cost runs between $85 to $250 depending on what vehicle you have.
+The cost runs between $85 to $250 depending on what vehicle you have.
 At the dealership, a new unit could cost as much as $1600 installed.
 I decided to make my own gear and a few of my friends.
 Once word got out, others started calling, and before I knew it, a business was born.
 My first goal is to help others fix their odometer themselves and save them time and money.
 I worked as a photojournalist, so I am constantly meeting new people.
 One of those was a model maker who showed me the art of plastic injection.
 I started off, and currently still working, out of my garage and living room making parts for all types of cars and other various items.
 If you don't know about injection molding, it sounds very simple but is actually very complex and takes a very large investment to make even the smallest piece of plastic.

 I have a better appreciation for my laundry basket now.
 Just an example: A mold base from DME will run $1400 before I even start cutting on it.
 When the tools are cut into hardened steel, fitted into the mold base, kickback pins and ejector pins are put in place along with cooling lines, I have about $5k invested before I know it.
 Then there is the actual injection machine which is hard to put a price on because they vary so greatly in size and features.
 Let's just say, I don't like to talk about it much.
 Mine is relatively small, weighing in at 2200 lbs, about 12 x 6 x 3.5 feet with a really cool red light that flashes when something is wrong.
-Remember, these machines are three phase and just about 100% of residential homes only have single phase.
+Remember, these machines are three-phase and just about 100% of residential homes only have a single phase.

 Another $4k later, and I have a digital phase converter in the corner of the garage.
 The support crew for all this equipment includes an electrician, service rep, a company to replace the 115 gallons of hydraulic fluid for maintenance, plastic supplier, machine shop(on call for emergencies), mold base supplier and rep, a few good friends that will bring cold beverage over when we are running hot plastic.
-Then there is the granulator for regrinding all the wasted plastic back into pellets, mold temp. control unit, engine hoist to lift the molds (200lbs plus), forklift, machinist granite table to pull molds apart for changing, and the list goes on.
+Then there is the granulator for regrinding all the wasted plastic back into pellets, mold temp. the control unit, engine hoist to lift the molds (200lbs plus), forklift, machinist granite table to pull molds apart for changing, and the list goes on.
 I never sat down and thought about this before.
 No wonder no one ever bothered to do this.